laurakond/Stitch-Art-Guides-pp4/README.md

 ### Code Inspiration
 - The project was inspired and based on some parts of Code Institute's I think therefore I blog walkthrough project.
     -  Credits are also noted within the code.
-- The calendar display was inspired by United Events team's [project](https://github.com/hannahro15/July24Hackathon-United-Events) that featured in Code Institute's July hackathon.
+- The calendar display and website layout were inspired by United Events team's [project](https://github.com/hannahro15/July24Hackathon-United-Events) that featured in Code Institute's July hackathon.
+- The layout and ideas for the website design came from Prideful programmers [project](https://github.com/VCGithubCode/prideful-programmers), which featured in Code Institute's July 2024 Hackathon.

 [Return to Table of Contents](#table-of-contents)